-During the affordability period, HCDD will monitor each project for financial stability, status on annual payments due, and compliance with the City's Minimum Property Standards and LURA.
-This will include, but is not limited to, the following:
+During the affordability period, HCDD will monitor each project for financial stability, status on annual payments due as well as compliance with the City's Minimum Property Standards and LURA.
+This will include:

-- Regular review of audited financial statements; - Annual inspections of property to assure that Minimum Property Standards are maintained; - Verifying lease related documentation/actions to demonstrate compliance with Affirmative Marketing and Fair Housing requirements under local, state and federal rules in tenant selection/housing; - Verifying income documentation and eligibility of persons certified/assisted; and - Certifying/approving rent rates and utility allowances within limits set by local, state or federal agencies as applicable to each project.

-HCDD will maintain accurate Affordable Rental Program files and records for general administration activities for each development and tenant for the duration of the Program and during the affordability period.
+- Regular review of audited financial statements - Annual inspections of property to assure that Minimum Property Standards are maintained - Verifying lease related documentation/actions to demonstrate compliance with Affirmative Marketing and Fair Housing requirements under local, state and federal rules in tenant selection/housing; - Verifying income documentation and eligibility of persons certified/assisted; and - Certifying/approving rent rates and utility allowances within limits set by local, state or federal agencies as applicable to each project - HCDD will maintain accurate Affordable Rental Program files and records for general administration activities for each development and tenant for the duration of the Program and during the affordability period.
 Such files will be open for inspection by funding-source representatives.